SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Paladin, Ranger]**

-On your next hit your weapon flares with white-hot intensity, and the attack deals an extra 1d6 fire damage to the target and causes the target to ignite in flames.
-At the start of each of its turns the target must make a successful Constitution saving throw to stop burning, or take 1d6 fire damage.
-Higher Levels: for each slot level above 1st, the initial extra damage dealt by the attack increases by 1d6.
+The next time you hit a creature with a melee weapon attack during the spell's duration, your weapon flares with white-hot intensity, and the attack deals an extra 1d6 fire damage to the target and causes the target to ignite in flames.
+At the start of each of its turns until the spell ends, the target must make a Constitution saving throw.
+On a failed save, it takes 1d6 fire damage.
+On a successful save, the spells ends.
+If the target or a creature within 5 feet of it uses an action to put out the flames, or if some other effect douses the flames (such as the target being submerged in water), the spell ends.
+When you cast this spell using a spell slot of 2nd level or higher, the extra damage increases by 1d6 for each slot level above 1st.

 # 99. - Shield (V,S) level 1 Abjuration [SOL]